 What device manufacturers can expect when working with ECRI

-Approximately 50% of U.S./Canadian hospitals, in addition to numerous international facilities, trust ECRI Institute's Health Devices Evaluations to aid in selection and purchasing of medical devices by providing ratings.
-These FAQs provide advantages of working with ECRI Institute.
+Approximately 50% of U.S./Canadian hospitals, in addition to numerous international facilities, trust ECRI's Health Devices Evaluations to aid in selection and purchasing of medical devices by providing ratings.
+These FAQs provide advantages of working with ECRI.

 What makes Device Evaluations unique?

 Each Evaluation is conducted using a test methodology developed by clinical reviewers, manufacturers, and internal experts.
 All participating vendors can comment on testing methodology, and the methodology is applied equally to all evaluated devices to produce a fair comparison.
-Results are presented using our five-star rating scale, and are obtained through hands-on testing by engineering staff at ECRI Institute laboratories, as well as through review of available clinical evidence.
+Results are presented using our five-star rating scale, and are obtained through hands-on testing by engineering staff at ECRI laboratories, as well as through review of available clinical evidence.
 All results, findings, and judgments are reviewed externally by clinicians and participating manufacturers before publication.

 Do you certify medical products?